digitaldrummerj/digitaldrummerj.me/content/blog/2016/docker-windows-mounting-directories.md

 In the [previous tutorial](../docker-on-windows-getting-started/) we learned how to install Docker and get our first container running.
 In this tutorial we are going to learn how to mount additional directories within our Docker container that are outside of the c:\Users directory.
 By default, Docker only mounts the c:\Users directory inside the docker machine and containers.
 For myself, I have all of my project files two places: c:\projects and c:\personal.
 I didn't want to change my standard configuration just for Docker.
 Luckily, it is really easy to mount additional directories.

 To mount additional directories, you need to add the directory as a shared folder within Virtualbox and then enable long file paths and symlinks.
 Once the Virtualbox shared folders are setup, you need to mount the directories within the docker machine so that they are available to the containers.

-Steps:

-**Table of Contents**

-{{.TableOfContents}}

 ## Step 1: Adding Shared Folders

 The first step is to add the directories as Virtualbox shared folders by using  the VBoxManage.exe utility that comes with Virtualbox.
 VBoxManage.exe is located in your Virtualbox install directory, which by default is C:\Program Files\Oracle\VirtualBox.

-> **Warning:**  To make symlinks works when you start up the docker-machine, you need to run the Docker Quickstart Terminal or Command Line as an administrator.
-This is a security limitation of Windows for symlinks.
+{{< blockquote  start="Warning" text="To make symlinks works when you start up the docker-machine, you need to run the Docker Quickstart Terminal or Command Line as an administrator.
+This is a security limitation of Windows for symlinks." class="warning" >}}
-{:.warning}

 Before adding the shared folders, we need to make sure that no docker machines are running.
 We are going to check for running docker containers and machines as both a  non-admin and admin.

 **Non-Admin Checking For Running Machines**

 Launch the Windows Command Prompt and run

     $ docker-machine ls

 If any machines comes back with the state of running, you will need to stop the machine.

 1. Before stopping the machine you will want to make sure that your containers are stopped.

         $ docker ps

 1. For any containers that are returned you can stop them by running

         $ docker stop [Container ID]

 1. Once all of the containers are stop, you can stop the docker machine.
 Replace the "[machine name]" with you machine name that we returned from the docker-machine ls command.
 Typically you will only have 1 machine and it will be named  default

         $ docker-machine stop [machine name]

 **Admin Checking For Running Machines**